S. Clay Wilson: Brain injury and later life

 On November 1, 2008, Wilson suffered a severe brain injury.
 After attending the Alternative Press Expo in San Francisco and drinking throughout the day, Wilson left the house of a friend and was found by two passersby, face down and unconscious between parked cars.
 Among his injuries were a fractured neck and left orbital bone; it is not known if he was assaulted or passed out and fell.

 After a week in intensive care, Wilson was put on an accelerated therapy program, but he still showed major difficulty in summoning words, a common form of aphasia following a trauma of this sort.
 He had recovered enough to write his own signature in the first week of December, but continued to require hospitalization as of the end of December 2008, when a benefit was held to assist with his medical costs.
 Another benefit was held in Hollywood in March 2009.
 Wilson returned home in November 2009, able to draw well and speak a little but still requiring special care.

 He married Lorraine Chamberlain, with whom he had been living for ten years, on August 10, 2010.

 In early 2012, he was rushed to the hospital with a buildup of fluid on his brain.
 After having brain surgery and spending three weeks in rehab, he developed a blood clot in his leg that required another three months in a facility on bed rest, followed by rehabilitation.
 After that incident, he never fully regained his strength, and suffered further from dementia.
 He could no longer draw except for the odd face or cluster of geometric shapes or letters.
 He rarely spoke, but he could answer questions.
 He appeared to understand much of what was said to him, although he could not actively participate in a conversation.

 Death

 Wilson died at his home in San Francisco on February 7, 2021.
+His health had deteriorated following severe injuries to the brain and the neck, from twelve years before, sustained from "either a fight or a fall."